Mohammed-Shoaib124/Shortest-Path/README.md

 ## Installation
 ### Prerequisites
 Ensure you have the following installed on your machine:
-Java Development Kit (JDK):Download here https://www.oracle.com/java/technologies/downloads/
+Java Development Kit (JDK): Download here https://www.oracle.com/java/technologies/downloads/

 Use online gdb to run all the files https://www.onlinegdb.com/